 — The PPDU carries a frame that does not have a BSSID field but has both an RA field and TA field, neither value of which is equal to the BSSID of the BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-located BSSID set to which its BSS belongs.
 The Individual/Group bit in the TA field value is forced to 0 prior to comparison.

-Otherwise, a STA shall classify the received PPDU as an intra-BSS PPDU if at least one of the following conditions is true:
+A(#16934) STA shall classify the received PPDU as an intra-BSS PPDU if at least one of the following conditions is true:

-— The RXVECTOR parameter BSS_COLOR of the PPDU carrying the frame is 0 or the BSS color of the BSS of which the STA is a member.
+— The RXVECTOR parameter BSS_COLOR of the PPDU carrying the frame is(#15908) the BSS color of the BSS of which the STA is a member.

 — The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID equal to the BSSID[39:47] of the BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-located BSSID set to which its BSS belongs and the RXVECTOR param-eter GROUP_ID equal to 0.

-— The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID[5:8] equal to the partial BSS color of the BSS of which the STA whose dot11PartialBSSColorImplemented is equal to true is a member, the RXVECTOR parameter GROUP_ID is equal to 63 and the Partial BSS Color field in the most recent HE Operation element is 1.
+— The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID[5:8] equal to the partial BSS color which is the 4 LSBs of the BSS color (#15907, #16182) announced by the BSS of which the STA whose dot11PartialBSSColorImplemented is equal to true is a member, the RXVECTOR parameter GROUP_ID is equal to 63 and the Partial BSS Color field in the most recent HE Operation element is 1.

 — The PPDU carries a frame that has an RA, TA or BSSID field value that is equal to the BSSID of the BSS or the BSSID of any BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-located BSSID set to which its BSS belongs.
 The Individual/Group bit in the TA field value is forced to the value 0 prior to the comparison.